-Class participation is strongly encouraged
+Class participation is strongly encouraged!

+- Check out the material before lecture

 - Live lectures will be as interactive as possible!

 - Ask lots of questions

 - Focus on the class instead of multitasking

-Lecture Recordings
+Lecture recordings

-- Every lecture will be recorded - Should be available online a few hours later - Feel free to use them (and the textbook) to supplement the material
+- Every lecture will be recorded - Should be available on Canvas a few hours later - Feel free to use them (and the textbook) instead of attending live if that works better for you